 For more practice, try our photo-based brush tutorial and create an easy brush using your own hand, face or other photograph.
 You can also try your hand at Creating an Acrylic-based Brush with ready-made stamps provided in the tutorial.

-With the team-sharing capability, you can share your custom-made brushes with any colleague or friend who has a free Concepts account.
+With the team-sharing capability that comes with a subscription, you can share your custom-made brushes with any colleague or friend who has a free Concepts account, or even sell a link to your brush library in an online store.
 These are read-only brushes, non-editable by anyone except for you.
 Any change you make to a brush will update live on the accounts you’ve shared your brushes to.

 Tap+hold the title of the brush pack you wish to share, tap Share, and find a link you can text or email along, or tap Share in the upper corner of the popup and send it off.
 At any time, you can unshare your pack.